Posted on July 29, 2019 by

 Used vs new

 Money is usually the main influencing factor when it comes to buying used.
 If money is tight, then a used car ticks all the boxes.
-New cars are still popular, and rightly so thanks to the constant updates in technology and safety measures, but with approximately 20% of a new car’s value being immediately lost when you drive it away, it’s led to almost three used cars being sold to every new vehicle in the UK.
+New cars are still popular, and rightly so thanks to the constant updates in technology and safety measures, but with approximately 20% of a new car’s value being immediately lost when you drive it away, it’s led to almost three used cars being sold to every new vehicle.

 But does buying a used car have other benefits?
 Nowadays, factory warranties are even longer than before, meaning that the appeal of buying a used car can be enhanced by their longevity.
 Also, all the gadgets the you often pay extra for when buying new may well already be in a used vehicle and this too will come at a fraction of the cost compared to buying it new.